What a YEAR. Let’s reflect shall we?

 October: A super fun month with lots of events again!
 I got to know my family group aka the 15 ish kids Im responsible for at Y and G conferences and just getting to see them grow has been amazing.
 In a matter of months their confidence in public speaking and making connections with each other has made my time there worth while.

-I also got to host a Healthy Halloween table at my YMCA helping kids make healthier snacks while they carved pumpkins and had a costume competition.
+I also got to host a Healthy Halloween table at my YMCA making trail mix and fun snacks while they carved pumpkins and had a costume competition.

 Lastly, Soul Cycle was so kind in inviting my friends and for a free class to take together.
 My grad school friends got to meet my Y friends who got to meet my life long friends.
 It was awesome.
 Oh and my mom rocked at soul cycle!